AnthonyF747/AnthonyF747.github.io/hw1journal.md

 Single column item is a jumbotron: ![alt text](img/singlecol.png) I'm sure I needed to add a `col-12` designation for this to count as a single column.

+I made a table to display the trait type and result pertaining to rat terriers.
 Table code: ![alt text](img/table.png)

+My pages didn't include too much `.css` code.
+I used it for text-alignment mostly.
 CSS code: ![alt text](img/css.png)

+Since the index page has a black-and-white picture, I thought a dark navigation bar would work out best, but on the other two pages, I left a lighter color because the dark color didn't mesh well with the colors currently on those pages.
+I will adjust colors later due to time constraints on the project.
 Navigation bar code: ![alt text](img/navbar.png)

+I still need to add a footer and contact information along with some social media links, but those items were not required on the rubric.

+Overall, the project was fun to complete, it was just the deadline that made it stressful.